MetehanUnal00/TEVSA/README.md

 3) Customizable Watchlist: Create a personalized watchlist of your favorite cryptocurrencies and track their performance in real-time.
 Keep an eye on the assets that matter most to you.

-4)Price Alerts: Set custom price alerts for your favorite cryptocurrencies, and get notified when they reach your desired price levels.
+4) Price Alerts: Set custom price alerts for your favorite cryptocurrencies, and get notified when they reach your desired price levels.
 Never miss an investment opportunity again.

 5) Portfolio Analytics: Gain insights into your portfolio's performance through various analytics, including historical data, asset allocation, and profit/loss calculations.
 Understand the trends and optimize your investments accordingly.